 Ogre’s participation with the Thunderbolts would find itself cut short when he was secretly abducted and replaced by Techno.

 Bored from working with Zemo, Techno decided to secretly partake with the Thunderbolts once again as Ogre while the real Ogre was kept in suspended animation.
-With Justin Hammer’s recent attempt to cause a mass escape from Seagate Prison capturing the attention of Commission on Superhuman Activities (CSA), they would illegally think of a strategy of using Abner Jenkins to infiltrate Hammer’s operation and help the CSA steal an item known as Omega-32.
-Not only did the CSA freed Jenkins from prison, but also supplied him with a new, fully armored Mark IV Beetle suit.
+With Justin Hammer’s recent attempt to cause a mass escape from Seagate Prison capturing the attention of the Commission on Superhuman Activities (CSA), they would illegally think of a strategy of using Abner Jenkins to infiltrate Hammer’s operation and help the CSA steal an item known as Omega-32.
+Not only did the CSA free Jenkins from prison, but they also supplied him with a new, fully armored Mark IV Beetle suit.

 A Rising Threat

 Gyrich’s actions didn’t go unnoticed when V-Battalion grew suspicious of his activities and discovered his plans of eliminating all super humans around the world.
 As a response to this, V-Battalion ordered Citizen-V (Dallas Riordan) to assassinate Gyrich.
 However Dallas felt uneasy with this because of how it wasn’t at all heroic and nothing that Citizen-V stood for.
-Because of this, Riordan quickly became an enemy for V-Battalion who felt that her role as Citizen-V needed to be replaced.
+Because of this, Riordan quickly became an enemy of V-Battalion, who felt that her role as Citizen-V needed to be replaced.